 As amended November 27, 2019, FDIC regulations further provide that, effective as of July 1, 2019, the FDIC will automatically apply small bank assessment credits up to the full amount of an institution's credits or its quarterly deposit insurance assessment, whichever is less, starting in the first quarterly assessment period in which the DIF reserve ratio is at least 1.38 percent and in each of the next three assessment periods thereafter in which this ratio is at least 1.35 percent.
 After assessment credits have been applied for four quarterly assessment periods, the FDIC will remit the full nominal value of an institution's remaining assessment credits, if any, in a single lump-sum payment to the institution in the next assessment period in which the DIF reserve ratio is at least 1.35 percent.
-The amended FDIC regulations are expected to result in more stable and predictable application of credits to quarterly assessments, permitting insured depository institutions to better budget for their assessment cash flow.

 With the DIF reserve ratio reaching 1.40 percent as of June 30, 2019, the FDIC first applied small bank assessment credits to offset institutions' second quarter 2019 deposit insurance assessments, which were due September 30, 2019.
-The reserve ratio increased to 1.41 percent as of September 30, 2019, and remained at that level as of December 31, 2019.
-Thus, the FDIC automatically applied small bank assessment credits to offset institutions' third and fourth quarter 2019 deposit insurance assessments, which were due December 30, 2019, and March 30, 2020, respectively.
-The reserve ratio was 1.39 percent as of March 31, 2020.
-Therefore, the FDIC automatically applied small bank assessment credits to offset institutions' first quarter 2020 deposit insurance assessments, which were due June 30, 2020.
-This represents the fourth and final quarter in which the FDIC will apply small bank assessment credits to offset assessments.
+The reserve ratio remained above 1.35 percent for the next three assessment periods, and the FDIC automatically applied small bank assessment credits to offset institutions' third and fourth quarter 2019 and first quarter 2020 deposit insurance assessments.
+In September 2020, the FDIC Board waived the requirement that the DIF reserve ratio must be at least 1.35 percent in order for the FDIC to remit institutions' remaining assessment credits.
+Thus, the FDIC remitted the remaining balance of small bank assessment credits to institutions that did not fully use their small bank assessment credits during the four-quarter application period.
+This remittance was reflected on such institutions' second quarter 2020 deposit insurance assessments, which were due September 30, 2020.

-An institution that was awarded small bank assessment credits may not have offset (i.e., reduced) its deposit insurance assessment expense accrual for the first quarter of 2020 by the remaining amount of its assessment credits or its assessment expense for the first quarter, whichever was less, when it prepared its March 31, 2020, Call Report.
-When such an institution prepares its June 30, 2020, Call Report, the institution should reflect the amount of the small bank assessment credits the FDIC automatically applied against the institution's first quarter deposit insurance assessment on June 30, 2020, as a reduction of the year-to-date deposit insurance assessment expense it includes in Call Report Schedule RI, item 7.d.
+When an institution that was awarded small bank assessment credits prepares its September 30, 2020, Call Report, the institution should reflect the amount of assessment credits, if any, the FDIC automatically applied against the institution's first quarter 2020 deposit insurance assessment, which was due June 30, 2020, and the amount of any remaining assessment credits the FDIC remitted through its September 30, 2020, deposit insurance assessment, as a reduction of the year-to-date deposit insurance assessment expense it includes in Schedule RI, item 7.d, and, if applicable, Schedule RI-E, item 2.g, of the Call Report.